Donald Trump Aware Of 'Urgency' Of North Korea Nuclear Threat: South Korea

 ICBMs have a minimum range of about 5,500 km (3,400 miles), but some are designed to travel 10,000 km (6,200 miles) or further.

-North Korea worked last year on developing components for an ICBM, making the claim that it was close to a test-launch plausible, international weapons experts said on Monday.
+North Korea worked last year on developing components for an ICBM, saying it was close to a test-launch plausible, international weapons experts said on Monday.

-(Reporting by James Pearson and Ben Blanchard; Additional reporting by Jeongeun Lee; Editing by Robert Birsel and Nick Macfie)

 © Thomson Reuters 2017